-- Should include a project element at the Dubai Expo 2020. - advance areas of shared political, economic and social interest and build awareness and appreciation of each other's cultures and values. - have at least minimum \$20,000 per annum in eligible expenditure. - must be in line with the COVID-19 restrictions with a strategy if travel and social distancing measures are imposed. - eligible activities must directly relate to the project submitted - address one of the priority sectors (Arts and Culture, Health and Sport, Tourism, Education, Gender equality and Sustainability).
+- advance areas of shared political, economic and social interest and build awareness and appreciation of each other's cultures and values. - have at least minimum \$20,000 per annum in eligible expenditure. - must be in line with the restrictions with a strategy if travel and social distancing measures or other restrictions are imposed. - eligible activities must directly relate to the project submitted - address one of the priority sectors (Innovation and Sustainability; Health and Sport; Social Cohesian and Gender Equality; Art and Culture).